Berkeley-CS195/sp23/content/about.md

 The week before each Wednesday class meeting will be used to prepare for the upcoming discussion-oriented class section.

-* On Tuesday, interested students may drop by Josh's office (779 Soda) at time (TBA) for ideally what will be a lively discussion about the week's topic.
+* On Tuesday, interested students may drop by Josh's office (779 Soda) at 1-2 PM for ideally what will be a lively discussion about the week's topic.

 * On Wednesday, class will consist of lecture and discussion on the weekly topic.